Music at Saint Ignatius

-The Choir, an all-professional ensemble, sings at the 10:30 A.M.
+The Choir, an all-professional ensemble, led by Dr Gwendolyn Toth, sings at the 10:30 A.M.
 Solemn Mass from September to June and at special services throughout the year, such as the great liturgies of Christmas, Holy Week and Easter, All Souls Day, and the festivals of Corpus Christi and the Assumption of the Virgin.
 Some of our ensembles-in-residence and the Evensong Choir provide the music for other feast days.

 At each Mass the Choir usually sings a polyphonic setting of the Ordinary of the Mass (Kyrie, Gloria in excelsis, Sanctus, and Agnus Dei), and a motet or anthem.
 They also sing the traditional Gregorian chant minor propers, brief passages from scripture that are appropriate to the particular day and season set to music.

 The large repertoire of mass settings, motets, and anthems is mainly drawn from the glories of Medieval and Renaissance music and from the Anglican Choral tradition.
 The Choir has also premiered a number of liturgical works by prominent composers and produced several recordings.